Orders are available for pick-up at Restaurant Nicholas at 160 Route 35 South Red Bank, NJ 07701 during the following

 This picturesque estate lies in the commune of San Casciano, just outside of Florence.
 The pristine vineyards contain Sangiovese, Cabernet Sauvignon and Merlot vines, averaging 25 years in age.
-The 2018 Chianti is the result of a great harvest in Italy in the 2019 vintage with ideal conditions and no bad weather.
+The family’s newly released 2019 Chianti is the result of a great harvest in Italy in the 2019 vintage with ideal conditions and no bad weather.
 This allowed for a lush, silky Chianti that’s just packed with red and black fruits and has just enough backbone to make it the perfect companion for just about any food dish.
 But this medium bodied delight is also a great spring sipper out on the deck in a glass by itself.

 Last year’s wine was our 96pt Super Tuscan of the Year.
 This year?
 Oh boy.
 It’s hard to believe but the 2019 Grattamacco is even better than last year’s.
 It’s always a powerhouse with a youthful charm you can enjoy now but with the structure to age for a very long time.
 But, the 2019 takes it up a notch as the vines struggled, pulling water from deep within the earth and adding yet another level of complexity.
 When this one gets scored, it’ll be game over.